mehul-anand/mehul-anand/README.md

 - At Present : Intern at IIT Delhi : Reinforcement Learning and Robotic Navigation.

-- Currently learning : RAG [GenAI] and Control Barrier Functions [RL]
+- Currently learning : Fine-tuning LMs and Control Barrier Functions [RL]

-- Currently Building : A coding agent to build MVPs [as a web app and a code assistant for CLI] (2 projects)
+- Currently Building : Fine-tuning Llama-3.2-1B for classification and a implementing Corrective RAG with HyDe and Query decomposition functionality

 - Ask me about : **Tech, Coffee, Music, Cats, Rubik's cube and Pizzas**